IBM/cloud-native-starter/workshop/hands-on-only.md

-# Hands-on Part of Workshop
+# Hands-on only part of the workshop

 This page summarizes the steps of the workshop.